Amirreza81/Applied-Data-Science-Course/README.md

 # Applied Data Science Course 🚀

-This repository contains my notes, practices, and solutions for the **Applied Data Science Course** offered by **Sharif University of Technology (EE-879)**.
+This repository contains my notes, practices, and solutions for the **Applied Data Science** Course offered by **Sharif University of Technology** (EE-879).
+The course has also been presented — and is currently being presented — at **Teias, Khatam University**.
 The content covers various data science concepts, hands-on exercises, and solutions to course assignments.

 ---